Lifecycle-Science/re2-docs/docs-source/docs/integrations/mailchimp.md

 title: Mailchimp Integration
 ---

-# RE2 Integration with Mailchimp
+# ActionHub Integration with Mailchimp

 :::caution

-RE2 is in pre-release development.
+ActionHub is in pre-release development.
 This documentation is a work in progress.

 :::